vy8w/OnlinePharmacy/README.md

    - Dynamic rendering using Django templates.

 5. **Database Management**
-   - Efficient data storage and retrieval using PostgreSQL.
+   - Efficient data storage and retrieval using H2.
    - Database schema designed with scalability and performance in mind.

 ### 🎓 Learning Outcomes